RomanMukhin/myipgem/README.md

 ## Usage

-  'rspec' command in root file of gem to test gem
+  Type 'rspec' while in root directory of gem to test gem

   Use commands in console after install: